 A student may be granted a research assistantship (GRA) through a faculty member’s grant or other University funds, enabling the student to progress toward an advanced degree while performing research activities related to the grant or fund requirements.

 Academic programs decide whether the research activities required as part of the graduate research assistantship is directly related to the student’s academic program.
 For example, in some academic programs, research conducted in the context of the assistantship is expected to directly inform the topic of student’s dissertation or thesis research.
 In other programs, the assistantship responsibilities are designed to help students gain expertise in research skills that can be applied to another project.

-The faculty or staff member who supervises the assistantship must conduct a written evaluation of the student’s performance for at least once a year and provide a copy to the student and to the chair/director of the program or department for placement in the student’s file.
+The faculty or staff member who supervises the assistantship must conduct a written evaluation of the student’s performance for at least once a year and provide a copy to the student and to the chair/director of the program or department for placement in the student’s file in MyVita.

 This evaluation is separate from the annual review of student academic progress and should take the following criteria into account:

 Opportunities for improving performance should be outlined.
-An appeal process is available for those with graduate assistantships who assert they have not been fairly evaluated.
+An appeal process is available for those with graduate assistantships who assert they have not been fairly evaluated or dismissed.

 Evaluation of graduate assistant performance must not be influenced by race, color, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, age, genetic information, disability, or status as a protected veteran.

 Discrimination on the basis of pregnancy, childbirth, or related medical conditions is also prohibited.